 - conference -

-Original, unpublished research papers can be submitted through easychair system.
-They will be peer reviewed and after acceptance and presentation during the TFML conference published in Schedae Informaticae Journal.
+- original, unpublished research paper, which will be peer reviewed and after acceptance and presentation during the TFML conference published in Schedae Informaticae Journal.

 Papers will be selected via a double-blind peer-review process (the reviewers will not know the identities of the authors, and vice versa).
 It will be up to the authors to ensure the proper anonymization of their paper.
 In particular, the first page cannot include names or affiliations of the authors.
 When referring to one's own work, use the third person, rather than the first person.
 Violation of the above rules may lead to rejection without review.